 What’s the best way to budget, design and operate utility and facility infrastructure?
-Or to avoid unnecessary construction delays and expensive overruns?
-Or retain precious institutional memory before your most knowledgeable people retire?
+How do you retain precious institutional memory before your most knowledgeable people retire?

 Answer: A next-generation Geographical Information System (GIS).